QxLabIreland/Binaqual/README.md

 `python -m binaqual --ref /path/to/dir/reference_signal --deg /path/to/dir/degraded_sginal`

+## Validation

+To validate Binaqual, first download the SynBAD dataset from the following link and extract it in the main directory:

+Then, run the model_validation.py script under the validation directory to apply Binaqual on the SynBAD dataset, as used in the paper's experiments.
+The results can then be plotted using the plot.py script.

 ## Citation
 If you use this code, please cite both the repository and the associated paper: